 We get to see lots of movement (and that's good) from the seven GAZZARRI DANCERS in this performance.
 The quintet of SHELLEY, JUNE, GWEN, and MIMI open by parading in front of the MGs, then retreating behind them, only to emerge again and continue dancing.
 They eventually break off into two pairs.
 Meanwhile on the main stage we see LUCILLE and MILLIE engaging in a game of paddy-cake while they keep to the beat.
 The cameramen use a multiple image lens to showcase DeANN, then MILLIE, and then LUCILLE to close out the song.

 Our high energy octet of GAZZARRI DANCERS never quite get up to speed during John Andrea's "Come On In".
 They do however manage to half speed their way through the performance.
 We get some very nice looks at the lovely MIMI during SAM'S introduction.
 And likewise for GWEN at the end of the song.
-SHELLEYcan be seen in what was her second episode on the show, and we also have two of our still unidentified "mystery dancers".
+SHELLEYcan be seen in what was her second episode on the show, and we also have one of our still unidentified "mystery dancers".

 John Andrea was a regular on Shindig and in spite of his seven year contract (on Reprise Records) that SAM mentions in the intro, he never made a dent on the charts.
 He did however become a famous arranger/producer under his real name of John D'Andrea.
 John was involved in several dozen hits and he won a Grammy for his arrangement of "Time of My Life" by Bill Medley and Jennifer Warnes.
 He has also composed music for a long list of television shows from the 1970s up until the present.